 Ticks are also an external parasite and tend to attach themselves to cats when they walk in long grasses and woodland.
 Nevertheless, they can still be found in backyards, particularly in some states in the U.S. Larger than fleas, their bodies are usually round or teardrop-shaped and swell in size as they feed.
 They are well known for transmitting a multitude of diseases including Lyme disease, babesiosis, tick fever, and ehrlichiosis.
 However, the transmission doesn’t happen straight away, and a tick usually needs to be attached for between 24 and 72 hours for the disease to be spread.
 Ticks aren’t overly fussy where they get their blood from and will feast on humans too.

 Like fleas, ticks can be fairly easily prevented using a variety of topical solutions.
 In fact, in. many cases flea and tick preventatives are combined into one product, making it easier and cheaper to keep these pesky parasites from affecting your kitten.

-Most owners have heard of worms, but if you are new or inexperienced to cat parenting, you may not realize that there are actually several varieties of worm that can affect her.
+Most owners have heard of worms, but if you are new or inexperienced in cat parenting, you may not realize that there are actually several varieties of worms that can affect her.
 Some of the most common include:

-All of these types of worm live in her gut where they can cause irritation, diarrhea and more.
+All of these types of worms live in her gut where they can cause irritation, diarrhea, and more.
 If your kitty becomes infected with worms, you may notice her passing segments of worm in her bowel movements.

 Nevertheless, it isn’t just your kitty you need to worry about when it comes to worms.
 Humans can also be affected, and it can be particularly dangerous if children become infected.